-waste under the federal Resource Conservation and Recovery Act, meaning that the waste was both hazardous by law and radioactive.
-The estimated cost of disposal at that time clocked in at \$3.5 million.

-Seeking a lower-cost disposal alternative, the Department of Energy put out a request for alternative methods of disposal in 1996.
-Energy Fuels Nuclear Inc. (which was purchased by International Uranium Corporation in 1997) responded with a successful bid to reprocess the Cotter concentrate at the White Mesa Mill.
-The department then made a decision to reclassify the Cotter concentrate, not as hazardous waste, but as "alternate feed" that could be processed to produce yellowcake.
-This regulatory transmutation meant that Energy Fuels Nuclear Inc. could process the Cotter concentrate at the White Mesa Mill without complying with requirements imposed by the Resource Conservation and Recovery Act-even though all parties knew that Energy Fuels Nuclear Inc. would dispose of the remnants of the Cotter concentrate on-site in the White Mesa Mill's waste pits.
+waste under the federal Resource Conservation and Recovery Act, meaning that the waste was both hazardous by law and radioactive.17 The estimated cost of disposal at that time clocked in at \$3.5 million.18 to reprocess the Cotter concentrate at the White Mesa Mill.
+The department then made a decision to reclassify the Cotter concentrate, not as hazardous waste, but as "alternate feed" that could be processed to produce yellowcake.19 This regulatory transmutation meant that Energy Fuels Nuclear Inc. could process the Cotter concentrate at the White Mesa Mill without complying with requirements imposed by the Resource Conservation and Recovery Act-even though all parties knew that Energy Fuels Nuclear Inc. would dispose of the remnants of the Cotter concentrate on-site in the White Mesa Mill's waste pits.